Generic Name: enoxaparin (ee nox AP a rin)

 FDA pregnancy category B. Lovenox is not expected to harm an unborn baby.
 However, some forms of this medication contain a preservative that may be harmful to a newborn.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 If you use Lovenox during pregnancy, make sure your doctor knows if you have a mechanical heart valve.

 It is not known whether enoxaparin passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while using Lovenox.

 How should I use Lovenox?

 Lovenox is usually given every day until your bleeding condition improves.
 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.